TSCS-4033/TandyEngine/README.md

 A game engine based on the Hazel engine intended for educational projects.

 # Project 1
-In project 1, we will configure a logger, a dialogue component, and an event system.
+In project 1, we will configure a logger, an event system, and a text component.
 The engine entrypoint has already been modified for this project to use the logger to report on the engine's initialization process.
 As such, the engine is now breaking and must be fixed by implementing the logger.
 Once the engine has been fixed, the Sandbox application includes a scene from a text-based adventure.
 It uses the engine's dialogue component and event system.
 These must both